cookyoung/NextVpower/README.md

 # NextVpower
-Next V-Power, adapted from "Virus Phylogenetic Resolver of Wastwater-based Epidemiology (V-Power).
+Next V-Power, adapted from "Virus Phylogenetic Resolver of Wastewater-based Epidemiology (V-Power).
 =======
-Next V-Power is a tool for SARS-CoV-2 lineage demixing via amplicon sequencing data.
+Next V-Power is a tool for SARS-CoV-2 lineage demixing from amplicon sequencing data, for wastewater or other mixed sample.

 Requirements:
 ---------------